itspladd/personal-website-old/blog/_posts/2016-02-04-drawing-protip-textures-suck.md

     </figure>
 </aside>

 It looks like a texture.
 It looks rough and uncomfortable.
 It does not look like leather.
-I realized that I had drawn in an area of the drawing that was supposed to be blank.
+I realized that I had drawn in an area of the drawing that was supposed to be empty space instead of a texture.

-My arm would like a word with my brain about who is smart and who is stupid.
+It's a learning process, of course.
+I know that I'll get better as I practice.
+But for the moment, my arm would like a word with my brain about who is smart and who is stupid.

 -Paul